 It also is possible that Proposition 13's acquisition value assessment system has played a role in the changes to California's tax base.
 Specifically, under Proposition 13, properties that change ownership more frequently tend to be assessed more closely to market value than properties that turn over less frequently.
 (Because properties are assessed to market value when they change ownership, properties that have not changed ownership in many years tend to have larger gaps between their assessed values and market values.)
 It is possible that some categories of properties change ownership more frequently than others and this could influence the composition of the overall tax base.
-The limited available research suggests that investment and vacation residential properties change ownership more frequently than other types of property.
+The limited available research suggests that investment and vacation residential properties change ownership more frequently than commercial or owner-occupied residential property, indicating that they may be assessed closer to market value than other types of property.